benmpeterson/ExerCize/README.md

 2. Click Login.

-3. The application runs differently depending on wether you log in as an admin or user.
-Login credentials for both are on the right side of this page
+3. The application runs differently depending on whether you log in as an admin or user.
+Login credentials for both are on the right side of login page

 4. If logged in as an admin select View Customer Data, if logged in as a user try to create a Workout or view Progress!